PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/launch.rst

 Many applications leave things in the user's "temporary" directory (called TEMP) and don't clean them up.
-When not set (thus when set to ``true``), this value assigns a contained TEMP directory to the application (in the format
-%TEMP%\AppNamePortableTemp) which is removed after the application is closed, thus not leaving anything behind.
+When not set (thus when set to ``true``), this value assigns a contained TEMP directory to the application (in the format ``%TEMP%\AppNamePortableTemp``) which is removed after the application is closed, thus not leaving anything behind.

-If :ini-key:`WaitForProgram <[Launch]:WaitForProgram>` is set to ``false``, this will still work, placing TEMP in Data\temp, but this may slow down some applications and may also clutter up the device while running.
+If :ini-key:`WaitForProgram <[Launch]:WaitForProgram>` is set to ``false``, this will still work, placing TEMP in ``Data\temp``, but this may slow down some applications and may also clutter up the device while running.
 In this case the directory will not be deleted upon program completion, but rather the next time the application is started.